bogdanilchenko1987/prods-app/README.md

 ## About the project

-Click "My Store" to learn about this project!
+Please click on "My Store" to learn about this project!